cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/exclude-traffic/index.md

 ## Use WARP alongside a VPN

-You may still be required to run WARP alongside a legacy VPN product, and we're working to make this experience as seamless as possible.
+You may still be required to run WARP alongside a legacy VPN product, and we are working to make this experience as seamless as possible.
 When running in this configuration, there are a few important considerations with your deployment:

 * **Start WARP first**.
 WARP and your legacy VPN are both trying to route traffic and DNS requests over our respective networks.
 Some legacy VPN clients must be the last client to touch a network configuration or they will fail.